-The Farm Credit System (System) is a nationwide system of cooperatively owned banks and associations established by Congress to meet the credit needs of American agriculture.
-As of January 1, 2020, the System consisted of three Farm Credit Banks, one Agricultural Credit Bank, and 68 customer-owned cooperative lending institutions (associations).
+The Farm Credit System (System) is a federally chartered network of borrower-owned lending institutions comprised of cooperatives and related service organizations, established by Congress to meet the credit needs of American agriculture.
+As of January 1, 2021, the System consisted of three Farm Credit Banks, one Agricultural Credit Bank, and 67 borrower-owned cooperative lending institutions (associations).
 The System serves all 50 states, Washington D.C., and Puerto Rico.
 This network of financial cooperatives is owned and governed by the rural customers the System serves.